The best sales to shop this weekend: Dyson, AirPods Pro, Nordstrom and more | CNN Underscored

 Dyson Fans

 Dyson makes some of the best fans, air purifiers and heaters around, but the quality of its items usually comes with a hefty price tag.
-Fortunately, Daily Steals is making the cost that much more affordable with a host of Dyson discounts happening now.
+Fortunately, Daily Steals is making the cost more affordable with a host of Dyson discounts happening now.
 You’ll also get an additional $5 off when you use the Underscored-exclusive code CNNGSJK, further adding to your savings.
-Items include the new Dyson AM07 Tower Fan, down to $485.99, the new Dyson Pure Cool Me Personal Air Purifier Fan, down to $432.99, the new Dyson Pure Cool Me Personal Air Purifier Fan, also down to $432.99 and the refurbished Dyson AM09 Hot and Cool Fan Heater, down to $251.99.
+Items include the new Dyson AM07 Tower Fan, down to $485.99, the new Dyson Pure Cool Me Personal Air Purifier Fan in white/silver, down to $432.99, the new Dyson Pure Cool Me Personal Air Purifier Fan in black, also down to $432.99, and the refurbished Dyson AM09 Hot and Cool Fan Heater, down to $251.99.
 Act quickly before items sell out!

 Everyday Essentials from Amazon

-Save an extra $5 on everyday items you use regularly now on Amazon with this limited-time promotion.
+Save an extra $5 now on Amazon on everyday items you use regularly with this limited-time promotion.
 Items like toothpaste, body wash, moisturizer, deodorant, tampons and more from popular brands like Dove, Crest, Degree and Always are included in the promotion.
 Just add three different items to your cart, and $5 will automatically be deducted from the total at checkout.
 There’s no better time than the present to stock up on essentials

 Refurbished Apple Airpods Pro ($129, originally $249.99; walmart.com)